vickyliuliu/vickyliuliu.github.io/_pages/about.md

 * [August 2019] I completed my internship as a Software Development Engineer Intern at Amazon.com Incorporated and received a return offer for a full-time position as a Software Development Engineer.
 * [June 2019] I started as an Software Development Engineer Intern at Amazon.com Incorporated.
 * [May 2019] I started as a research assistant at the Robotics, Embedded Autonomy & Communication Theory Lab at Arizona State University with Prof. Stephanie Gil as my advisor.
-* [April 2019] I received two SDE internship offers (Amazon.com Incorporated and Barclays)
+* [April 2019] I received two SDE internship offers (Amazon.com Incorporated and Barclays).
 * [August 2018] I started as a research assistant at the Interactive Robotics Lab at Arizona State University with Prof. Heni Ben Amor my advisor and co-advised by Dr. Renaud Detry from NASA Jet Propulsion Lab.